Nadia365/DataSetExploration/README.md

 Methods :

-From the EDA we performed in the previous assignment we have the following observations: id can be removed from dataset because it does not contribute to 'pickup_longitude', 'pickup_latitude', 'dropoff_longitude', 'dropoff_latitude', 'trip_duration' are highly skewed The same variables have extreme outliers that should be removed We propose to normlaize data
+From the EDA we performed in the previous assignment we have the following observations: id can be removed from dataset because it does not contribute to our model , 'pickup_longitude', 'pickup_latitude', 'dropoff_longitude', 'dropoff_latitude', 'trip_duration' are highly skewed, The same variables have extreme outliers that should be removed
-Remove highly corellated variables
-Cretae new features duration the idfference between start trip and end trip
+We propose to normalize data, Remove highly corellated variables, Cretae new features duration the idfference between start trip and end trip